riscv/riscv-crypto/doc/vector/code-samples/README.md

 - `sm3-test` - Build the SM3 example.
 - `sm4-test` - Build the SM4 example.
 - `zvbb-test` - Build the Zvbb example.
+- `zvbc-test` - Build the Zvbc example.
+- `zvkg-test` - Build the Zvkg example.
 - `run-tests` - Build and run all examples.
 - `run-aes-cbc` - Build and run the AES-CBC example in Spike.
 - `run-aes-gcm` - Build and run the AES-GCM example in Spike.